Howell Elvet Lewis: Literary legacy

 Elfed's literary output was prolific: he wrote essays, historical treaties, obituaries, devotional works and poetry.
 He won the National Eisteddfod Crown consecutively in 1888 (Wrexham) and 1889 (Brecon), and the Chair in 1894 (Caernarfon).
 He was inaugurated into the bardic order of the Gorsedd in 1888 and enthroned as its Archdruid in 1924, a position which he held until 1928.

 Elfed's greatest contribution to Welsh literature was in the field of hymnody and hymnology.
 He published his first hymn, O Dywysog Pob Daioni, in 1881 during the first year of his ministry; he went on to write a large number of original hymns in Welsh and in English and to translate hymns between the two languages, many of which are still popular with congregations today.

 Among his best-known original Welsh-language hymns is the patriotic hymn Cofia'n gwlad Benllywydd tirion (described as "a kind of second national anthem"); while his original English hymn Lord of Light, Your Name Outshining is widely used in hymn books on both sides of the Atlantic.
 A number of Welsh hymns translated into English appeared in a series of articles published in the magazine Sunday at Home, and were republished in book form in 1889 by the Religious Tract Society as Sweet Singers of Wales.

+In 1924 he translated from German into Welsh the play Wilhelm Tell by Friedrich Schiller under the title Gwilym Tel.

 Awards

 The University of Wales awarded Elfed three honorary degrees: Master of Arts (1906), Doctor of Divinity (1937), and Doctor of Laws (1949).
 He was the first person to achieve such an honour from the university.
-He was created a Companion of Honour in 1948.
+He was created a Member of the Order of the Companions of Honour in 1948.